-So what should you do?
-Talk about your cumulative experience.
+First, you can start talking about your cumulative experience.
 A lot.
-Talk about it when you’re networking (if you need ideas for where to start networking, look for your local In Gear Career Chapter or Chamber of Commerce), talk about it in the executive summary of your LinkedIn Profile and resume, talk about it in your cover letter, talk about it to the dad standing next to you at school pick-up.
+Talk about it when you’re networking (if you need ideas for where to start networking, look for your local Hiring our Heroes Chapter or local Chamber of Commerce), talk about it in the executive summary of your LinkedIn Profile and resume, talk about it in your cover letter, talk about it to the dad standing next to you at school pick-up.

-Seriously, the moving may have put you at a disadvantage, but your best cheerleader is you.
+Seriously, all the moving may have put you at a disadvantage, but you are your best cheerleader.
 Anytime you’re talking about the fact that you’re looking for a job (which again, should be all the time because you never know who can introduce you to your next employer), you should be selling your skills for that next-level position.

 When you take an interview for yet another entry-level position, ask about room for growth and let them know you’re confident in your ability to take that next step.